quarkslab/arybo/docs/source/setup.rst

 ------------

 petanque is compatible with OSX, various flavors of Linux/Unix and Windows.
-Python bindings can be compiled for python 2 or 3.
+Python bindings can be compiled for Python 2 or 3, with the exception of Python 2 not available under Windows (see below).

 Requirements for compiling petanque is clang >= 3.5 or GCC >= 4.9 (under
 Unixes/OSX), and Visual Studio 2015 Update 3 under Windows.